cioos-siooc/cioos-siooc-assetmap/README.md

 # Done

+* add bbox region to search function
+    * only in ckan config for now
+    * write search url wih bbox as filter
 * config file documentation
 * transfrom center view to use WGS84 lat/long in config
 * on details click, open dataset details